Holosun 510c Red Dot Sight Review

 Many optics on the market do one thing well — be it having a wide window and clear glass, a large MOA reticle, the ability to flip between red and green colors, or just extreme durability.

 Holosun, as determined as they were, decided that one aspect wasn’t good enough, and so they packed as many quality features into their optics as they could.

-Take, for example, their Shake Awake™ tech.
+Take, for example, their Shake Awake™ feature.
 Many optics require a manual shut-off, and when you forget, you’ll be burning through batteries left and right.
 Holosun developed its Shake Awake™ technology to shut off the LED with extended periods of motionlessness — and snap right back on when it detects motion.
 The time it takes for the LED to shut off is programmable, which is a huge benefit to law enforcement and military personnel whose first goal is safety vs. a competitive shooter who simply may not want the battery running for long periods of non-use.

-Holosun 510C Red Dot Sight
+Holosun 510C Red Dot Sight Reviewed

 Specifications & Controls

 - Reticle: 2 MOA Dot & 65 MOA Circle

 - Magnification: 1x

 - Power Source: Battery

 - Battery Type: CR2032